tillschwoerer/R-data-science-book/docs/dplyr.md

 ## LIMIT 5
 ```

 Alternatively, we could achieve the same by writing the SQL query ourselves, and send the query to the database.
+You might need to install the packages 'RMySQL' before you are able to execute.

 ```r
 query <-  "SELECT Streams, date, Artist, `Track.Name`